 There aren’t many people as appropriately named as Elaine Welcome.
 Born the day after Christmas in the great state of Texas, Elaine is a welcome member of the KSBJ family serving as the Chief Operating Officer.
 Her many responsibilities range from Human Resources to strategy and prayer initiatives, volunteer and front desk organizer and mentoring.
 Elaine may wear a lot of hats around the KSBJ offices, but her favorite hat to wear comes with a kayak or a paddle-board.
 If she’s not at work she’s either spending time in the great outdoors with her husband, Steve, her son, Brandon and his wife Maura, or her fur-babies Bailee, Bella, and Sadee.
 With her first grandbaby on the way, she’s excited to add one more hat to her collection – ‘grandbaby-spoiling grandmother’.
 Her church in Pearland also benefits from Elaine’s talents and gifts as she and her husband lead their prayer ministry and their Life Group – Hot Rods-N-Hogs.
 Elaine’s life reflects the truth of the words in her favorite verse – Matthew 19:26.
 With God, nothing is impossible; and through Elaine, the impossible is accomplished on a regular basis.

-Jon Hull’s love for Christian radio goes back to 1976 when he got his start at WCVC in Tallahassee, Florida.
-His 40 year career has taken him all over the US and finally to the KSBJ team in 1996 where he serves as the Senior Director of Mentoring.
-Jon has been widely recognized by numerous publications like CRW Magazine, Radio & Records Magazine as well as the recipient of countless awards and accolades like the Scott Campbell Award, Major Market Program Director of the Year and the R&R Christian Radio Programmer of the Year, just to name a few.
-When he’s not leading KSBJ in its mentoring efforts, you’ll find Jon spending time with his family (his wife Karen, their two daughters, sons-in-laws, and three grandchildren), gardening, cooking, and playing drums and percussion in his church’s worship team.
-After 40+ years of award-winning experience in Christian radio, Jon Hull’s service to the KSBJ team and to Christian radio in general cannot be overstated.
+Jon Hull’s love for Christian radio goes back to 1974 when he interned on a two-hour Christian music show on a local AM radio station.
+He got his “real” start a few years later at WCVC in Tallahassee, Florida.
+His 40+ year career brought him to KSBJ in 1996 where today he serves as the Senior Director of Donor Engagement.
+Jon has been widely recognized by numerous publications like CRW Magazine, Radio & Records Magazine and is the recipient of countless awards and accolades like the Scott Campbell Award, Major Market Program Director of the Year and the R&R Christian Radio Programmer of the Year, just to name a few.
+When he’s not leading KSBJ in its donor efforts, you’ll find Jon spending time with his family (his wife Karen, their two daughters, sons-in-laws, and four grandchildren), gardening, cooking, and playing drums and percussion on his church’s worship team.
+After many years of award-winning experience in Christian radio, Jon Hull’s service to the KSBJ team and to Christian radio in general cannot be overstated.